Advanced ImmunoMedicine, Ph.D.

 The program is modular and consists of a total of 180 ECTS credits, which are divided into 30 ECTS theoretical-practical curriculum and 150 ECTS credits of research work and the actual Ph.D. thesis.
 The program can be completed full-time (6 semesters) or part-time (12 semesters).

 The PhD program focuses on translationally oriented research with emphasis on immunomedical topics such as pathogenesis, diagnostics and therapy.
+The candidate works on his or her own independently designed research project in consultation with the respective main supervisor and in regular discussion with the respective supervisory committee.
 The accompanying curriculum teaches basic as well as practical aspects of modern research approaches and methods with a focus on high technologies available on campus.
 The program concludes with a written dissertation thesis and subsequent defense.